EktaMehra/PlanIt/README.md

 ## Additional Features for Future Enhancements

-- Categories Section: A separate section where users can directly browse events by category.
+- **Categories Section:** A separate section where users can directly browse events by category.
-- Social Sharing: Users will have the ability to share events via social media platforms.
+- **Social Sharing:** Users will have the ability to share events via social media platforms.
-- Payment Integration: Option to include payment processing for paid events.
+- **Payment Integration:** Option to include payment processing for paid events.
-- Email Notification: Send an notification to users on their email id upon booking an event.
+- **Email Notification:** Send an notification to users on their email id upon booking an event.

 ## Testing

 ### Manual Testing

 - Ensuring core features function as expected by manually testing event creation, searching, and booking.
+- I shared the website with multiple users to confirm its functionality and to get feedback on their experience.

 ### Automated Testing